Are some people more sensitive to air pollution?

 disease [COPD] and asthma, as well as heart disease, may find that their symptoms become worse

 Children are more likely to be affected by air pollution due to relatively higher breathing and

-metabolic rates as well as a developing lung and immune system.
+metabolic rates as well as a the immaturity of their lung and immune system.
 The elderly are also vulnerable

 Individuals mentioned above are often sensitive to a range of irritant substances and so air